-Students will receive written notification indicating the type and amount of aid returned to the U.S. Department of Education.
+Students will receive email notification to his or her UB email address indicating the type and amount of aid returned to the U.S. Department of Education.

 Information is subject to change without notice due to changes in federal, state and/or institutional rules and regulations.
 Students must complete a FAFSA every year.
 Students must be making satisfactory academic progress to continue to receive financial aid.